Passenger Accident Claims And Insurance

 Pursuing Your Passenger Accident Claim

-Working with a personal injury law firm will protect your rights as you attempt to recover for your injuries from the car accident.
+Working with a personal injury law firm will protect your rights as you attempt to recover from your injuries from a car accident.
 The personal injury lawyer will also help you sort through the liability associated with the accident.
 The first thing the lawyer will ask for is a copy of the police report from the accident.
 Typically, the police report will contain statements from both drivers, together with a diagram of the accident.
 There are numerous sections of the police report where the attending officer makes notes which help tell the story of the accident.
 These notes contain everything from the estimated speed of the vehicles upon impact, to the road conditions.
 Lastly, the police report will also make note of any citations given to either driver, which can dramatically help or affect your case depending upon the citation.

 If you do not have a police report from the accident, we can assist you with obtaining one at no cost.
 Just click HERE to request one.